OpenDrupal/opendrupal-archived/README.md

 ## Foundation

 The [Open Drupal Foundation](foundation/00_index.md) teaches the fundamentals of Drupal, it's designed for people who are already fairly [web literate](https://webmaker.org/en-US/literacy) but have not had any professional web development experience.
-We dive straight in to building a Drupal site and see some quick results and learn about the Drupal and open source ecosystem.
+We dive straight in to building a Drupal site and see some quick results and learn about the Drupal and the open source ecosystem.

 __Part 1:__